cadurosar/cadurosar.github.io/index.md

 ## Currently ##

-Last semester computer engineering undergrad student at PUC-Rio and intern at LEARN
+PHD Student at IMT Atlantique, with the theme "Intricate Learning and Storing in Deep Neural Networks", under the supervision of [Vincent Gripon](http://www.vincent-gripon.com/) and [Michel Jezequel](http://perso.telecom-bretagne.eu/micheljezequel/)

-## Experience ##
+## Professional Experience ##

-`01/2017-` - Intern at LEARN developping software with Python
+<br>`01/2017-07/2017` - Intern at the LEARN laboraty at PUC-Rio, developping software with Python for BTG Pactual

-`09/2015-09/2016` - R&D Engineer in neural networks at Télécom Bretagne in NEUCOD team
+<br>`09/2015-09/2016` - R&D Engineer in neural networks at Télécom Bretagne in NEUCOD team

 R&D Engineer at Télécom Bretagne in NEUCOD team under the supervision of Claude Berrou, working mostly with artificial and clique-based neural networks.